ch9nuk9/wbfm/README.md

 ```
 4. If there are errors, there are two options:
    1. If this is not a new project, you might have to run steps one by one (see the next subsection).
+   2. If you changed the name of the project, read the *IMPORTANT* tip above
-   2. If this is a new project, then it is probably a bug and you should file a GitHub issue and possibly talk to Charlie
+   3. If this is a new project, then it is probably a bug and you should file a GitHub issue and possibly talk to Charlie
 5. Run the relevant RUNME script, either cluster or local.
 Probably, you want the cluster version:
 ```bash
 bash RUNME_cluster.sh